Upon Arrival in Berlin

 RESIDENCE PERMIT FOR NON-EU STUDENTS (VISA SERVICE)

-Every non-EU student staying in Germany for more than three months is required to apply to the Landesamt für Einwanderung – LEA (Berlin Immigration office) for an official residence permit.
+Students who do not have an EU (or EEA,CH) passport and do not enter Germany with a Visa for the entire duration of their stay are required to apply to the Landesamt für Einwanderung – LEA (Berlin Immigration office) for an official residence permit.
 The application needs to be made by personal appointment in time before your 90 day visa has expired.

 You will be required to submit the following documents to the Berlin Immigration Office: